piese1028/Galaxy-Book-Ion-Hackintosh/Audio patch/README_en.md

 ![pic2](./2_en.png)

-4. Change speaker's format to 48,000 Hz at Audio MIDI Setup application to remove static noise from audio jack.
+4. Change speaker's format to 48,000 Hz at Audio MIDI Setup application to remove static noise from speaker.

 ### See also
 * https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1851518